 Combine all ingredients in the bowl of a stand mixer and mix until a rough dough forms.

 Transfer the dough to a smooth work surface and knead until a smooth dough forms, about 3-4 minutes.
-The dough should be smooth and only slightly tacky.
+The dough should be soft, smooth and not sticky.
+Place the dough in a large, oiled bowl and let rise for 90 minutes.

 Brush the rolls with 2 Tablespoons of melted butter.

 Bake until golden.
-Remove the rolls from the oven and brush again with melted butter (optional).
+Remove the rolls from the oven and brush again with melted butter (optional) before serving.

 Expert Baking Tips

 - Make sure to knead the dough long enough.
 The dough should be soft and smooth when you place it in the bowl for the first rise.
-The dough should be slightly tacky, but not sticky.
+The dough should not be sticky.

 - The rise time will vary depending on the temperature of your room.
 If your room is cooler, you may need to let the dough rise longer.
 If your room is warmer, you may not need as much time.
 Keep an eye on your dough and have patience!